felwal/felwal/README.md

 - 🎓 Studying M.Sc.
 Interactive Media Technology at KTH Royal Institute of Technology
 - 🌍 Focusing on environmental and social aspects of technology
-- ✨ Exploring idea-space and manifesting ideas brings me true joy
+- ✨ Exploring idea-space for its intrinsic joyfulness